xwp/vip-site-template/readme.md

 	or by manually copying them to `themes` or `plugins`.
 Remember to start tracking those directories by excluding them in `themes/.gitignore` and `plugins/.gitignore`.

-4. Adjust the repository URLs used in `package.json` scripts and this README file match your project.
+4. Adjust strings and URLs in all files match your project.
+Search and replace the following strings: `xwp/vip-site-template`, `wpcomvip/devgo-vip`, `XWP\Vip_Site_Template`, `local.wpenv.net`.

 4. Add the VIP Go upstream repository as another remote to this repository locally and force-push the current `master` to that upstream repository to override the `master` branch with this.
 Do the same for the `develop` branch.